 Opened in 2008, the musuem preserves and interprets Georgia history, art, culture and philanthropic heritage.
 It is a 501(c)(3) non-profit organization and winner of the Palladio Award for design of a public space.Purchase tickets Plan your visit

-"My internship at the MGM has taught me not only about the inner workings of running a museum but has allowed me to grow as a leader in ways I could never have previously imagined.
+"My internship at the GATE has taught me not only about the inner workings of running a museum but has allowed me to grow as a leader in ways I could never have previously imagined.
 The skills and connections I've made will continue to serve into the future.
 Above all, my internship has inspired me the follow my passion and continue to help make the world a better place."

 Samar Kibe, The Lovett School, 2022 summer intern

 "The Millennium Gate experience is the equivalent of Educational Homeschooling of Georgia’s inspirational heroes in areas of leadership, courage, and humility.
 A model for the next greatest generation."